How to Become an Award-Winning 5-Star Apartment Syndicator

-At least this is the approach of Bruce Peterson, an apartment syndicator with a portfolio of over 800 units.
+At least this is the approach of Bruce Peterson, an apartment syndicator and property investor with a portfolio of over 800 units.
 By following this strategy, Bruce has won local and national apartment owner rewards and has achieved a 4.9 out of 5 star rating on Facebook.
 In our recent conversation on my podcast, he explained his exact marketing approach, which included these two creative and unique strategies.

 Strategy #1 – Raffles

 First, Bruce consistently hosts raffles and drawings at his apartment communities to boost the value of his rental investment and give back to residents.
 However, these are more than just putting the names of everyone at the community in a hat and randomly picking a winner.
 Because where’s the engagement in that?

 Instead, Bruce, as the property investor, creates engaging activities in which residents are required to complete a task in order to be entered into the drawing.

 For example, he hosts a food drive every November and a toy drive every December.
 Residents who drop-off an item and like the property Facebook page will be entered into a drawing.
 The winner will receive a turkey dinner!

 Another funny, yet effective, example is a Garden Gnome Competition.
 Bruce purchases a garden gnome, gives it a name, and hides it on the property grounds.
 Residents will then search for the gnome.
 If they find it, take a selfie, post the selfie to their Facebook timeline and tag/mention the property Facebook page, they will be entered into a drawing.
 The winner receives a gift card (although, I recommend that if you replicate this strategy, you give them the gnome too!).

 Second is for the property investor to host demographic-specific events with the focus on adding value to their rental investment and/or fulfilling a need of their residents.